MaloLM/vocal-assistant-amadeus-prototype/CONTRIBUTING.md

 ## Finding Issues to Work On

 - Check out the "Good First Issues" label in the issues tab of the main repository.
-- Once you find an issue you'd like to work on, comment on the issue expressing your interest.
+- Once you find an issue you'd like to work on, add this issue to the github repo tab to notify that you are working on it.

 ## Creating a Pull Request